Hadamard transform: Real

 In the Walsh transform, only 1 and −1 will appear in the matrix.
-The numbers 1 and −1 are real numbers so there is no need to perform a complex number calculation.
+The numbers 1 and −1 are real numbers, so there is no need to perform a complex number calculation.

 No multiplication is required

-The DFT needs irrational multiplication, while the hadamard transform does not.
+The DFT needs irrational multiplication, while the Hadamard transform does not.
 Even rational multiplication is not needed, since sign flips is all it takes.

 Some properties are similar to those of the DFT

-In the Walsh transform matrix, all entries in the first row (and column) are equal to 1.